braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/phone_numbers/sending_phone_numbers.md

 You also must inform us, regardless of which number you use, of how many messages per month you plan to send.

 {% alert important %}
-If you have your own short code, reach out to your Braze representative during the onboarding process to discuss migrating or transferring your short code.
+If you have your own short code, reach out to your Customer Success Manager  __during the onboarding process__ to discuss migrating or transferring your short code.
+Short codes must be set up by your Customer Success Manager.
 {% endalert %}

 ## Handling Unknown Phone Numbers